SciML/sciml.ai/_posts/2017-7-6-SymplecticRosenbrock.md

 <img src="https://user-images.githubusercontent.com/1814174/27948516-ec781da6-62ae-11e7-8df0-c84d2fd65e34.PNG">

+Here we plot error vs compute time, where we are changing the `abstol` and `reltol` of the solvers.
 It's a small problem, but in normal tolerances it's already able to distinguish itself.
 For larger problems where the Jacobian can still be factorized, these methods show even larger performance gains.
 In additions, these methods are in OrdinaryDiffEq.jl, so they are compatible with the event handling, have "stiff-aware" high-order interpolants,